BitcoinUnlimited/BitcoinUnlimitedWeb/README.md

 npm run build
 ```

 This build targets NodeJS versions 6 and 8.
-Use `n` to switch between NodeJS versions. `npm install n`.
+Use `n` to switch between NodeJS versions. `npm install -g n`.

+More info can be found at `https://www.npmjs.com/package/n`.

 To automatically rebuild and restart the server upon changes to `src`, use both `npm run watch` and `npm run nodemon`.